zabbasi/website/content/docs/components/jupyter.md

 !kubectl create -f myspec.yaml
 ```
 ## Accessing GCP services from Jupyter notebooks in `kubeflow` namespace
-GCP credintial secret is currently created in `kubeflow` namespace and is injected to Jupyter Notebook pods by default.
+GCP credential secret is currently created in `kubeflow` namespace and is injected to Jupyter Notebook pods by default.
 Secretes in k8s are all namespace-scoped.
-GCP clinet services are already installed in the kubeflow notebooks.
+GCP client services are already installed in the kubeflow notebooks.
 This means that you can use GCP services available for your account in your jupyter notebooks.
-For instance if your account has permission for using bigquery service, you can use it in your notebooks (follow instructions available in section Querying and visualizing BigQuery data [here](https://cloud.google.com/bigquery/docs/visualize-jupyter)
+For instance, if your account has permission for using BigQuery service, you can use it in your notebooks (follow instructions available in section Querying and visualizing BigQuery data [here](https://cloud.google.com/bigquery/docs/visualize-jupyter)
-to learn how to use bigquery in jupyter notebooks).
+to learn how to use BigQuery in jupyter notebooks).

 ## Creating a Jupyter notebook in user-defined namespaces
 You can also create jupyter notebooks in other namespaces than `kubeflow`.
 However, before creating any notebook you have to make sure that you create GCP secret and service account required by Kubeflow notebooks in your namespcae.
-In specific, kubeflow expects a service account named `jupyter-notebook`  and a secret named `user-gcp-sa` to exist in your namespcae.
+In specific, kubeflow expects a service account named `jupyter-notebook`  and a secret named `user-gcp-sa` to exist in your namespace.
 To this end, you can simply copy the above from `kubeflow` namespace to your desired namespace as follows:
 ```
 kubectl get secret user-gcp-sa  --namespace=kubeflow --export -o yaml |\